DM8tyProgrammer/mighty-snippets/maven-parent-update.md

 description: 'Versions plugin of maven can be used to update project parent version.'
 tags: 'maven, maven parent'
 datePublished: '2021-12-18'
-lastModified: '2021-12-18'
+lastModified: '2021-02-08'
 ---

 [Maven](https://maven.apache.org) is a popular build tool in Java Eco System.
 Often we need to update the parent version in child modules when working with a multi-modules project.
-[Versions](https://www.mojohaus.org/versions-maven-plugin/) is a Maven plugin that can be used to automate updating the parent version.
+[Versions](https://www.mojohaus.org/versions-maven-plugin/) is a Maven plugin that can automate updating the parent version.

 The following commands update the parent version in child modules: